What Do My Blood Test Results Mean? - Part Three - Complete Metabolic Panel

 Mono - (Mononucleosis) NO fasting.

-Avoid beverages with caffeine including decaffeinated coffee.
-Most caramel colored sodas contain caffeine...root beer is the exception - it has no caffeine.
+It is best to avoid all beverages with caffeine including decaffeinated coffee.
+While most caramel colored sodas contain caffeine, root beer soda has no caffeine.

-I hope this series of three hubs has brought you more understanding of your blood tests, the results, why they are done, and most importantly - to remind you that you are entitled to copies of your records when you ask for them.
+I hope this series of three articles has given you some understanding of your blood tests, the results, why they are done, and most importantly - to remind you that you are entitled to copies of your records when you ask for them.
 They will not automatically be given to you.

 © 2012 awordlover